UK Championship

 The UK Championship is a professional ranking snooker tournament.
 It is one of snooker's prestigious Triple Crown events, along with the World Championship and the Masters.
-It is usually held at the Barbican Centre, York.
-Ronnie O'Sullivan has won the tournament a record seven times, followed by Steve Davis with six titles and Stephen Hendry with five.
-Mark Allen is the reigning champion, winning his first title in 2022.
+It is usually held at the Barbican in York, England.
+Ronnie O'Sullivan has won the tournament a record eight times, followed by Steve Davis with six titles and Stephen Hendry with five.

 History

 The UK Championship was first held in 1977 in Tower Circus, Blackpool as the United Kingdom Professional Snooker Championship, an event open only to British residents and passport holders.
 Patsy Fagan won the inaugural tournament by defeating Doug Mountjoy by 12 frames to 9 in the final and won the first prize of £2000.
 The following year the event moved to the Guild Hall, Preston, where it remained until 1997.

-The rules were changed in 1984 when the tournament was granted ranking status and all professionals were allowed to enter.
-Since then, it has carried more ranking points than any tournament other than the World Championship until being overtaken by the International Championship and China Open, both of which offer a higher number of ranking points based on the amount of money in pounds sterling on offer for winning the event.
+The rules were changed in 1984, when the tournament was granted ranking status and all professionals were allowed to enter.
+Since then, it has carried more ranking points than any tournament other than the World Championship until being overtaken by the International Championship and the China Open, both of which yield a higher number of ranking points based on the amount of money in pounds sterling on offer for winning the event.

 The tournament has seen many memorable finals.
 In 1977 and 1979, it provided Patsy Fagan and John Virgo with their first and only major tournament wins respectively.
-In 1980, it was Steve Davis's first of his record 84 professional tournament wins.
-In 1981, the final between Davis and Terry Griffiths set the stage for four more final battles between Davis and Griffiths that were to dominate the rest of the season before their unexpected losses in the first round of the 1982 World Championship.

-In 1983, Alex Higgins beat Davis 16–15 after having trailed 0–7 at the end of the first session.
+In 1980, the tournament was won by Steve Davis, as well as in 1981, when the final between Davis and Terry Griffiths set the stage for four more final battles between the two, who were to dominate the rest of the season before their unexpected losses in the first round of the 1982 World Championship.
+Runner-up Griffiths became champion next year, in 1982, defeating Alex Higgins, who in turn was the winner of the 1983 event, beating Davis 16–15 after having trailed 0–7 at the end of the first session.
+Between 1984 and 1987, all four tournaments were won by Davis again.
 In 1985, Willie Thorne led Davis 13–8 at the start of the evening session, only to miss a simple blue off its spot and lose 16–14.
 The victory regenerated Davis's confidence after his devastating World Championship loss; Thorne, on the other hand, never won another ranking title.